What is the role of a hygiene department?

 A few foundational areas determine if a health education business will be an asset to the dental business or a loss leader.
 Everyone involved should be aware of these areas.

-The hygienists need to produce enough in collections to cover all hygiene salaries and also the additional costs and expenses of the department, such as materials, employment taxes, liability insurance, overhead, and more.
+The hygienists need to produce enough in collections to cover all hygiene salaries.
+Also, the additional costs and expenses of the department, such as materials, employment taxes, liability insurance, overhead, and more.
 Every hygiene department has a break-even number and it’s vital to know it.

 “This is done by ensuring 95% or more of existing patients are reappointed.”